DysonParra/DysonParra/README.md

     * Withouth value: an alphanumerirc string started with '--'.
     Example:  --useDefault  --notUseIncognito  --generateLogFile  --preserveTempFiles

     For use the library you need to specify in source code a set of flags defined as required, other defined as optionals and other defined as default.
-More specified how to use in the projects.
+More specific how to use in the projects.
     [c](https://github.com/DysonParra/flag-processor-c)
     [c#](https://github.com/DysonParra/flag-processor-cs)
     [java](https://github.com/DysonParra/flag-processor-java)